Gymfinity International has an array of programs as outlined below.

 Comets classes are for beginners and last one hour.

-Meteors classes are for intermediate gymnasts and last one hour and fifteen minutes.
+Meteors classes are for intermediate gymnasts and last 1.5 hours.
 Athletes must complete a skill evaluation for placement in the Meteors class.

 Pre-school Gymnastics classes provide an introduction to fundamentals, motor skills, vocabulary, and gym discipline concepts, through fun gymnastics-based activities.